 There are many debates that go on in the world of health and nutrition.
-One of them is whether or not to use BPA-free plastic containers for food storage, specifically for things like protein powder.
+One of them is whether or not to use BPA-free and phthalate-free plastic containers for food storage, specifically for things like protein powder.

 BPA stands for bisphenol A, which is an industrial chemical used to make plastics like polycarbonate (or “hard” plastics) and epoxy resins (used as coatings on some metal cans).

 When this compound leaches out of the container it can be ingested by humans either by direct contact with the mouth or through handling contaminated foods; exposure has been linked to a variety of issues including developmental problems in children, infertility, diabetes type 2, obesity, and cardiovascular disease.

 Phthalates are another class of chemicals used to make plastics and some researchers believe they may cause similar problems as BPA.